ResearchComputing/New_User_Async_Training/new_user.md

 <img alt="Read the Docs Logo" src="New_User_Async_Training/img/RTD_Logo_Dark.svg" style="width:150px; margin-right:15px; background-color:white; border-radius:5px; padding:5px;">

-<p style="margin-bottom:0;" >You can find a full list of and additional details on our [User Policies](https://curc.readthedocs.io/en/latest/additional-resources/policies.html) in our online documentation. </p>
+<p style="margin-bottom:0;" >Please note, we have only provided an abridged version of the CURC user policies in this training.
+Please make sure to review the complete and official [CURC User Policies](https://curc.readthedocs.io/en/latest/additional-resources/policies.html) in our online documentation. </p>

 </div>